Our Services

 • Changes in skin color near the wound

-Why are foot wounds dangerous for people with diabetes?
+Why are foot wounds dangerous for people with diabetes, circulation and/or neuropathy issues?

-Reduced sensation means wounds may go unnoticed, and slower healing increases the risk of infection.
+Reduced sensation means wounds may go unnoticed and reduced blood flow leads to slower healing both of which increases the risk of infection.
+In addition, higher blood sugars make it more difficult for the body to fight an infection.

 How long does it take for a foot wound to heal?